sensedeep/onetable-cli/README.md

 Theh DynamoDB OneTable Migration CLI is a command line tool for orchestrating DynamoDB migrations when using [DynamoDB OneTable](https://www.npmjs.com/package/dynamodb-onetable) and [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate).

+The CLI is ideal for development teams to initialize and reset database contents and for production use to control and sequence step-wise database upgrades.

+The OneTable CLI was used in production by the [SenseDeep Serverless Troubleshooter](https://www.sensedeep.com/) for all DynamoDB access for a year before it was published as an NPM module.

 ## OneTable Migrate CLI Features

 * Simple command line utility to control and manage DynamoDB schema and contents.